bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRAS/GL01/README.md

 ## Usages, Constraints & Logic

-Other than the logic embedded by the IFC Entities & Concept Templates required for this test, **no additional constraints are applied**
+Other than the logic embedded by the IFC Entities & Concept Templates required for this test, **and** the constraints captured in the *Usages, Constraints & Logic* section of of precondition tests, **no additional constraints are applied**